JoeyDelp/JoSIM/README.md

 ---

 ## Changelog
+### v2.5.3
+- Fixed an issue with the pulse command producing incorrect pulses
+- Fixed an issue where timesteps smaller than 10fs were causing out-of-range issues
+- Various other bug fixes

 ### v2.5.2
 - Fixed a major issue with relative paths not being correctly evaluated causing files to not be found even though the correct path was specified.